Ranganathapuram

-Ranganathapuram is a village in the Marakkanam taluk of Villupuram district, India.
-It is located 2 km from Agarapettai and about 2 km from Thirukattupalli.
+Ranganathapuram is a village in the Thiruvaiyaru taluk of Thanjavur district, Tamil Nadu in India.
+It is located at about 2 km from Agarapettai and about 2 km from Thirukattupalli.
 The village is famous for the Tiruvaneshwar Temple.

+Location

 Population

 According to the 2001 census, the village had a population of 528 with 279 men and 249 women in 127 households.
-The sex ratio was .892.
+The sex ratio was 0.892.
 The literacy rate was 81.09.

+As per 2011 census of India, the total population of Ranganathapuram village was 572, out of which males were 308 and females were 264.